SMS Strassburg: End of the war

 In an attempt to suppress the unrest, the fleet was dispersed, and Strassburg was sent to Cuxhaven on 30 October.
 From there, they moved to Kiel in early November, and Strassburg was sent to Sonderburg, north of Kiel.
 From there, the ships were moved again, this time to Sassnitz on 11 November.
 Strassburg was joined by the cruiser in Sassnitz.
 There, the commander of Strassburg took command of the naval forces in the port and invited a sailor's council to be formed to assist in controlling the forces there.
 The armistice that ended the war took effect that day, and Strassburg was disarmed there in accordance with Germany's surrender.
 Her crew was also reduced at that time.
 She was not included in the list of ships that were interned at Scapa Flow.
 On 20 March 1919, the ship received a full crew, and she became the flagship of the Minesweeping Unit of the Black Sea, an organization created on 24 March to clear the numerous minefields laid by German and Russian forces in the Baltic.
 This service continued for a year, until the Kapp Putsch of March 1920.
-After the war, Germany hoped to retain Strassburg for further service in the reorganized Reichsmarine, but the Allies demanded the vessel be surrendered as a replacement for the ships that had been sunk in the scuttling of the German fleet in Scapa Flow.
+After the war, Germany hoped to retain Strassburg for further service in the reorganized Reichsmarine, but the Allies demanded the vessel be surrendered as a replacement for the ships that had been sunk in the scuttling of the German fleet at Scapa Flow.
 On 17 March, the German naval command issued an order striking the ship from the naval register, to be effective as soon as she was decommissioned, which took place on 4 June.